Caregiver Burnout is a National Health Crisis

 Caregiving is a physically and emotionally draining job.
 After performing caregiving duties daily for an extended time, the impact of that strain begins to take a toll on your physical and mental health.

 40-70% of Caregivers Show Signs of Significant Depression

 - 40-70% of The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More caregivers show clinical signs of significant depression, with 25% of those meeting the criteria of major depression (possibly suicidal)
+More caregivers show clinical signs of significant depression, with 25% of those meeting the criteria of major depression (some considering ending their lives)

 - 20% of employed female caregivers over age 50 report symptoms of depression

 - 23% report their health is fair or poor because of caring for a family member